Game Boy Advance Assembly Guide | Boxy Pixel

 Remove the six tri-wing screws from the back housing (shown circled in yellow).
 Remove the last fastener shown (circled in red), this uses a Phillips screwdriver.

 Once open, remove the four fasteners holding the sheet metal, circled in red.
 Use the smallest Phillips screwdriver.
-Keep this sheet metal, dispose of the screws that you removed.
+Keep this sheet metal, and dispose of the screws that you removed.

 Release the flex cable by carefully prying up simultaneously on the two small brown tabs (shown by arrows).
 They will pop up a few millimeters.
 Do not pull with too much force.
-Then, pull up on the flex cable to release it.
+Then, pull up the flex cable to release it.

 Remove 2 fasteners holding the PCB with a small Phillips screwdriver.
 Lift up to remove the electronics (Nintendo PCB).
 Be careful with speaker wires, to not break the solder joints.
-Do not lose the small clear diffuser in the front housing-- keep this for future use.
+Do not lose the small clear diffuser in the front housing-- keep this for future use

-Next, remove the two battery terminals.Turn over the PCB and heat the solder from the back side.
+Next, remove the two battery terminals.
+Turn over the PCB and heat the solder from the backside.
 Carefully push or pull the terminals out, using pliers.

 Verify the aluminum shell does not have blemishes.
 Check for bends or distortion on the area around the screen.
 Verify the plastic fixture does not have any debris on the soft surfaces that could scratch the housing.
 Place the front aluminum housing face down in the fixture.